Equity markets have seen their biggest decline since the financial crisis in 2007-2009.

 So is it better to invest in a stock index?

 In a previous blog, I was very clear about my preference for investing in a stock ETF rather than, for example, figuring out the structures for a full VAT deduction when buying a property for investment purposes and/or worrying about furnishing and renting.
-Apart from the fact that it has always worked out better financially so far, it saves time, adds to life’s comforts and also works out better from a tax point of view.
+Apart from the fact that it has always worked out better financially so far, it saves time, adds to life’s comforts and also works out better from a tax perspective.
 My conviction was reinforced by a subsequent experience when on 25.12.2019 at 1:30 in the night (and therefore quasi on Christmas Eve) a radiator burst in the flat (about 10 years old new building) that I rent and was empty at that time.
 I flooded 4 floors below the apartment…

 Paradoxically, however, this January I just sold part of my stock funds so that I could also buy an apartment in a new building in Bratislava.
 In my defence, I will add that I did not buy the flat for rent, but for my grandmother from Handlová, where, admittedly, she has lived a real life so far, and I would like her to live the autumn of her life unrealistically.
 I have thus neatly avoided the coronavirus.
 On the face of it, a “smart decision” (albeit completely accidental).
 But if I didn’t have to, I certainly wouldn’t do it.